DewellGuerand/LINMA2471---Project/report/main.typ

   min_(w in Delta) f(w) = 1/2 w^top Sigma w - lambda w^top mu + c||w - w_"prev"||_1
 $<eq:nonsmooth>

 In @eq:nonsmooth, we observe that the objective takes the same form as in @eq:smooth.
 However, there is an additional non-smooth term.
 This term extends the previous model by taking transaction costs into account.
 In realistic scenarios, buying or selling assets implies a cost which is proportional to the amount of traded assets.
-To represent this in the model, we add a term proportional to the $cal(l)_1$-distance between the current portfolio ($w$) and a reference one ($w_"prev"$):
+To represent this in the model, we add a term proportional to the $cal(l)_1$-distance between the current portfolio $w$ and a reference one $w_"prev"$:

 #nonumeq(
   $